2021 Western Kentucky tornado: Impacts

 The tornado reached a peak width of 2600 yd and was on the ground for nearly three hours, tracking 165.6 mi from Woodland Mills to Rough River Dam State Resort Park.
 The path was the ninth longest in recorded history.
-It was rated high-end EF4 with an estimated peak wind speed of 190 mph.
+It was rated high-end EF4 with an estimated peak wind speed of 190 mph, as well was it the first violent tornado to occur in the state of Kentucky since another EF4 tornado struck in Kenton County on March 2, 2012.

 Casualties

 The tornado directly killed 57 people and resulted in 519 injuries; it was the deadliest tornado ever recorded in the United States in the month of December, and the deadliest tornado since the Joplin, Missouri tornado on May 22, 2011.
 In Graves County, 24 people died and more than 200 were injured; fifteen died in Hopkins County, eleven in Muhlenberg County, four in Caldwell County, and one person each in Fulton, Marshall, and Lyon counties.
 A 58th victim suffered a heart attack while clearing debris and is listed as an indirect fatality.

 Damage

 The tornado produced profound destruction in multiple communities.
 In Mayfield, more than 4,000 structures were damaged or destroyed, including 3,778 residences, 183 commercial buildings, and 103 other structures.
 The tornado destroyed primarily low-income rental housing units, leading to a depleted stock of affordable housing in the city; Mayfield Housing Authority reported it had more than 700 requests for one-bedroom units almost a year after the tornado.

 In Marshall County, containing the heavily damaged community of Cambridge Shores, 356 structures were destroyed or made uninhabitable, and 341 more sustained light or moderate damage.
+In Muhlenberg County, the tornado caused an estimated $7 million in agricultural damage alone, according to the University of Kentucky Cooperative Extension Office.